bikelomatic-complexity/btc-app/README.md

 ### running on android device
 1. Make sure your device shows up on `adb devices`
+2. `cordova platform add android`
-2. `npm run start:android`
+3. `npm run start:android`
-3. profit
+4. profit

 You can inspect the android view by going to `chrome://inspect`!